AljoschaMeyer/bamboo/README.md

 An entry is considered *verified* if and only if:

 - authenticity has been checked via the signature
-- there is a link path from the entry to the zeroth entry, where all but the first entry (which is the one to be verified) are already verified
+- the entry has sequence number one OR there is a link path from the entry to the first entry, where all but the newest entry (which is the one to be verified) are already verified
-- each backlink and each lipmaalink points to the entry of the expected sequence number
+- the entry has sequence number one OR the backlink and the lipmaalink point to the entry of the expected sequence number

 Additionally, if the payload of an entry is available to a peer, the peer must check wether the size of the payload in bytes matches the claimed (and signed) size metadata.
 If it doesn't, the feed must be considered invalid from that entry onwards (there's zero tolerance for authors lying about payload sizes).

 ## Partial Replication and Log Verification

 When partially replicating a log, a peer is only interested in a subset of the log's entries.
 Verifying all elements of a subset of a log independently does not yet verify the subset as a whole.
-For a subset to be considered verified, there must also be a backlink path from the newest entry to the zeroth entry that contains all other entries of the subset.
+For a subset to be considered verified, there must also be a backlink path from the newest entry to the first entry that contains all other entries of the subset.
 Otherwise, the created-before relation claimed by the entry's sequence numbers isn't verified.

 To traverse that path, the peer may have to store other entries it isn't really interested in.
 It doesn't need to fully verify those, but it should still check authenticity and follow backlinks if their target is available, to check for forks and invalid sequence numbers.
 In particular, there is no need to request the payload of these entries.